thisisbabul/java8/README.md

         //Writing a class that extends Thread class
     };

 **Default method | Virtual method | Defender method :** Add a new method to the interface without effecting implementation classes.

+**Predefine functional interface:**

+    - Predicate //for conditional check
+    - Function
+    - Consumer
+    - Supplier